mrwiora/pki-tutorial/docs/advanced/index.rst

 With the ``openssl ca`` command we create a self-signed root certificate from the CSR.
+The configuration is taken from the [ca] section of the :doc:`root CA configuration file<root-ca.conf>`.
 Note that we specify an end date based on the key length.
 2048-bit RSA keys are deemed safe until 2030 (`RSA Labs`_).